cairis-platform/cairis/docs/grl.rst

 GRL goals, soft goals, or tasks can be associated with persona characteristics, and their supporting grounds, warrants, or rebuttals.

-- To add these GRL elements, open the persona characteristic you want to update and, in the General folder, click on the GRL Elements folder.
+- To add these GRL elements, open the persona characteristic you want to update, and click on the GRL Elements folder.

-- Enter a synopsis for the persona characteristic that expresses the characteristic in intentional terms.
+- Enter an intention that persona characteristic that expresses the characteristic in intentional terms.

 - Select the GRL element type for this synopsis; this can be either a goal, soft goal, or task.